 Finding your birth child

-If you’ve placed a child for adoption, you can ask Child, Youth and Family for help finding them.
+If you’ve placed a child for adoption, you can ask Oranga Tamariki—Ministry for Children for help finding them.

 How to do it

-To find out about your birth child, contact Child, Youth and Family Adoption Services.
+To find out about your birth child, contact Oranga Tamariki.
+You need to call them and request a form called Section 8.

 - your full name at the time the child was born, and, if you know them